-This DGI pertains to the interaction between the cytochrome P450 2C19 (CYP2C19) gene and Voriconazole.
-Voriconazole (brand name Vfend) is used to treat a variety of serious fungal infections.
-It belongs to a class of drugs known as azole antifungals.
-It works by stopping the growth of fungi.
-Extensive literature indicates that patients with specific genetic differences in the CYP2C19 gene may require an increased dose of Voriconazole in order to prevent breakthrough fungal infections.
+This drug gene interaction (DGI) pertains to the interaction between the cytochrome P450 2C19 (CYP2C19) gene and voriconazole.
+Voriconazole (brand name Vfend) is used to treat serious fungal infections including but not limited to invasive aspergillosis, candidemia in non-neutropenic patients, disseminated Candida infections, esophageal candidiasis, and infections caused by Scedosporium apiospermum and Fusarium.
+It belongs to a class of drugs known as triazole antifungals.
+It works by inhibiting ergosterol synthesis via inhibition of lanosterol 14-αdemethylase.
+Ergosterol is a component of fungal cell membranes so inhibiting the production of ergosterol stops the growth of fungi.
+Extensive literature indicates that patients with specific genetic differences in the CYP2C19 gene may require dose adjustments of voriconazole or alternative medications in order to achieve therapeutic benefits.

-Genotyping for CYP2C19 was performed within a high complexity, certified DNA laboratory at Vanderbilt University Medical Center that is in full compliance with all guidelines established by the government as regulated by the Centers for Medicare & Medicaid Services under the Clinical Laboratory Improvement act of 1988.
-This validated clinical Laboratory Developed Test is carried out with strict adherence to protocols outlined by the College of American Pathology.
+Genotyping for CYP2C19 was performed within a certified DNA laboratory at Vanderbilt University Medical Center that is in full compliance with all guidelines established by the government as regulated by the Centers for Medicare & Medicaid Services under the Clinical Laboratory Improvement Act of 1988.
+This validated clinical laboratory developed test is carried out with strict adherence to protocols outlined by the College of American Pathology.
 The performance of the assay is closely monitored and the accuracy of the results is determined to be > 99%.

 Clinical Pharmacogenetics Implementation Consortium (CPIC) Guidelines for CYP2C19 and Voriconazole Therapy